tomheaton/mcjty-website/docs/1.12/rendering/block.md

 # Render Block Basic

-Rendering a basic block is very similar to a basic item except that you need two json files now.
+Rendering a basic block is very similar to a basic item except that you need two JSON files now.
 One for the blockstates:

 ```java title="SimpleTexturedBlock.java"